Download and Install .exe file.

 Press to start importing.

-Some categories will always be imported as System Families:
+Some categories will always be imported as System Components (DirectShape):

-When Imported in Projects, Beam will create Loadable or System families depending on the options and Categories.
+When Imported in Projects, Beam will create Loadable Families or System Components depending on the options and Categories.
 Use it to create complex bespoke elements.
 The elements will be placed matching Rhino Internal origin and Revit Internal origin.

 Importing by System families will be faster than using regular Families and can still be scheduled.
 Useful for panelization geometry with hundreds of elements.